 The fastest way to sample Central Asia is to visit just 2 countries: Kyrgyzstan and Uzbekistan.
 These countries are a great example of the diverse and colorful landscape found in the region.
 Your express itinerary should keep you busy for 10-14 days.

 See the Kyrgyzstan and Uzbekistan sections above for more details on the destinations.

 Visit all the Stans!
 The five Stan tours usually follow an itinerary similar to this:

 The main task for you will be ensuring smooth transfers between the countries.

 If you want to really understand the region, its history, culture and people, your journey should start in China and cover at least Kyrgyzstan and Uzbekistan.
 What should you visit in China:

-- Start your journey in Beijing.
+- Start your journey to Beijing.
 China’s capital needs 3-4 days alone to cover the sights

 - 2 days in Xian.
 Explore Muslim Chinese culture, including the peculiar mosque and the food at Saturday street market

-- 2 days in Zhangye that is home to China’s largest reclining Buddha and colorful Zhangye Danxia Landform Geological Park
+- 2 days in Zhangye that is home to China’s largest reclining Buddha and colourful Zhangye Danxia Landform Geological Park

 - A stop in Jiayuguan, the last outpost of the Chinese Empire.
 Explore Jiayuguan Fort and a remote section of the Great Wall